Unique factorization domain: Equivalent conditions for a ring to be a UFD

 In practice, (2) and (3) are the most useful conditions to check.
 For example, it follows immediately from (2) that a PID is a UFD, since every prime ideal is generated by a prime element in a PID.

 For another example, consider a Noetherian integral domain in which every height one prime ideal is principal.
-Since every prime ideal has finite height, it contains a height one prime ideal (induction on height) which is principal.
+Since every prime ideal has finite height, it contains a height one prime ideal (induction on height) that is principal.
 By (2), the ring is a UFD.